dankelley/sextant/README.md

     pivot.
 The line should be long enough to extend past the bottom of the sextant.
 Attach something relatively small but heavy at the free end, which will weigh the line down, making it run vertically along the sextant, pointing in the downward direction.
+A bolt or washer is a good choice since you can attach it by tying a knot, but you could also use a heavy coin, attached by tape.
 6. Insert a mail, dowel or toothpick at the spot marked “S” (the sighting spot).